jamesm224/ProSynTaxDB-workflow/README.md

 - *Synechococcus* Abundance > 0.09%
   - Counts of *Synechococcus* reads out of all classified reads
 - *Synechococcus*:*Prochlorococcus* ratio > 0.2
   - Ratio calculated by counts of *Synechococcus* divided by counts of *Prochlorococcus*

+10% Misclassification Parameters (Higher Level Taxonomic Identification):
+- *Prochlorococcus* Abundance > xx%
+  - Counts of *Prochlorococcus* reads out of all classified reads
+- *Prochlorococcus*:*Synechococcus* ratio > xx
+  - Ratio calculated by counts of *Prochlorococcus* divided by counts of *Synechococcus*
+- *Synechococcus* Abundance > xx%
+  - Counts of *Synechococcus* reads out of all classified reads
+- *Synechococcus*:*Prochlorococcus* ratio > xx
+  - Ratio calculated by counts of *Synechococcus* divided by counts of *Prochlorococcus*

 ## Intermediate Files